m-reza-rahman/azure-cafe/README.md

-# Deploying a Java EE application on Azure using Docker and Kubernetes
+# Azure Cafe
-This demo shows how you can deploy a Java EE application to Azure using Docker and Kubernetes.
+This is an end-to-end Azure demo using a Java EE application and various representative Azure services such as managed PostgreSQL and AKS (Azure Kubernetes Service).
 The following is how you run the demo.

 ## Setup
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).